ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 }
 ```

-> ⚠️ Note: This incurs the biggest performance hit as now all non-pure resolvers are executed serially.
-If for example one of our queries performs three REST calls, these would also be needlessly executed serially.
+> ⚠️ Note: This incurs the biggest performance hit as it causes all non-pure resolvers to be executed serially.